5 Steps to Letting Go of Love – Even as Your Heart is Breaking

 Letting go of love is not easy, but it is possible.
 Just follow these steps, and before you know it, you will be able to let go of a love that is holding you back and move on with your life.

 #1 – Ask yourself how determined you are to do this.

-Before you begin any life changing process you must ask yourself how determined you are to actually do it.
+Before you begin any life-changing process, you must ask yourself how determined you are to do it.
 On a scale of 1-10 how close to a 10 are you?
 Because without steadfast determination you will not be able to accomplish something as challenging as getting past a lost love.

 So are you ready to do this?
 Is there any part of you that is holding on to the possibility that things could work out?
 Do you feel like you aren’t strong enough to do this yet?

 If the answer to any of these questions is a yes, then perhaps you should wait a bit longer before you begin this process.
 Time is a great healer, and with some time, you will get stronger and be ready to take on this challenging task.

 I know that we all think that we need “closure” at the end of a relationship, that final conversation where everyone gets to say what they want to say, and you understand each other and walk away as friends.

 I am here to tell you that closure is a myth.
 What closure really is one last chance to spend time with and talk to that person you still love.
 Because really, if you could have a conversation and finally understand each other, why couldn’t you make it work as a couple?

 So when you have decided that the relationship is over, cut him off.
 Block him on your phone, disconnect on social media, and stay away from places where you know he will be.

 Why?
 Because what you need to do is break the addiction you have to this person, to change your habits.